NURS FPX 6218 Assessment 1 Proposing Evidence-Based Change

 As we examine the sophisticated and disbursed system in the United States of America, the identified nurse leaders should become acquainted with the programs and systems that provide evidence-based quality health care that is cheap and progressive (World Health Organization, 2020).

-This form of assessment entails analysing a certain healthcare issue from the local or regional to the global level.
-Funded by your organisation in cooperation with other community stakeholders, an investigation into the possibility of enhancing the existing healthcare system in the local or regional context is being conducted.
+This form of assessment entails analyzing a certain healthcare issue from the local or regional to the global level.
+Funded by your organization in cooperation with other community stakeholders, an investigation into the possibility of enhancing the existing healthcare system in the local or regional context is being conducted.

-Stepping into the role of a nurse leader who realises the impact of health care policy and finance on the accessibility of quality and cheaper services, it is your honour to be a member of the study’s task force.
+Stepping into the role of a nurse leader who realizes the impact of health care policy and finance on the accessibility of quality and cheaper services, it is your honor to be a member of the study’s task force.
 By comparing other countries’ healthcare systems, it is possible to come up with objective data regarding outcomes and reference points (Schneider et al., 2021).

 Executive Summary